Isle of Man Coastguard: Marine Operations Centre

 From 1989 to 2009 all 999 (emergency telephone number) calls were diverted to the United Kingdom and answered by HM Coastguard's operations room at Liverpool.
 Staff in Liverpool then alerted and mobilised the necessary Isle of Man personnel.
-In 2007 the IOM Chief Coastguard Officer announced the development of an independent control centre and in 2009 the Marine Operations Centre (MOC) opened in Douglas.
-It has a staff of eleven personnel who maintain cover 24-hours a day, 365 days a year, answering all emergency telephone calls, and tasking Coastguard assets to respond where necessary.
+In 2007 the IOM Chief Coastguard Officer announced the development of an independent control centre, and in 2009 the Marine Operations Centre (MOC) opened in Douglas.
+It has a staff of eleven people who maintain cover 24 hours a day, 365 days a year, answering all emergency telephone calls, and tasking Coastguard assets to respond where necessary.
 The Chief Coastguard Officer stated that handling calls locally, rather than through a control room in the United Kingdom, maintained the integrity of the IOM service, provided operators with a higher degree of local knowledge, and removed a "dog leg" from the system of responding to emergency calls.
 The number of 999 emergency calls directed to the Isle of Man Coastguard was 285 in 2008.

 Assets

 The Coastguard service owns and operates a marine operations centre, five operational stations, and four-wheel drive emergency response vehicles at each station, with emergency equipment trailers.
-A considerable quantity of equipment is maintained at each station from rescue tools, winches, and medical supplies, to uniform items.
+A considerable quantity of equipment is maintained at each station: from rescue tools, winches, and medical supplies, to uniform items.
 Every Coastguard is equipped with personal protective equipment (PPE) including dry suits, wet suits, helmets, and uniform overalls with logos, rank markings, and hi-visibility patches.
 The Coastguard operates small boats.
 Although air-sea rescue is contracted to the UK Coastguard, rescues by boat are handled by the Isle of Man Coastguard.
-Off-shore rescues are tasked through the Coastguard Marine Operations Centre to the lifeboat service, whilst in-shore rescues are often handled by Coastguard crews in their own small boats.
+Offshore rescues are tasked through the Coastguard Marine Operations Centre to the RNLI's lifeboat service, whilst inshore rescues are often handled by Coastguard crews in their own small boats.